isomorphic-software/smartclient-docs/classes/DataSource.md

 ## Attr: DataSource.recordXPath

 ### Description
-See [OperationBinding.recordXPath](OperationBinding.md#attr-operationbindingrecordxpath). `recordXPath` can be specified directly on the DataSource for a simple read-only DataSource only capable of "fetch" operations, or on clientOnly DataSources using [testData](../kb_topics/testData.md#kb-topic-test-data), or on [RestConnector](../kb_topics/serverRestConnector.md#kb-topic-server-side-rest-connector) dataSources
+See [OperationBinding.recordXPath](OperationBinding.md#attr-operationbindingrecordxpath). `recordXPath` can be specified directly on the DataSource for a simple read-only DataSource only capable of "fetch" operations, or on clientOnly DataSources using [testData](../kb_topics/testData.md#kb-topic-test-data)

 ### Groups